DevSteg/personal-portfolio/README.md

 - ### Design

     * #### Colour Scheme
-        The main colours used through the website are black, blue and an off-white for the background.
+        The main colours used through the website are black (#343a40), blue (#45bec4) and an off-white (#fffff2) for the background.
     * #### Typography
         The two fonts used in this project are *Nunito* and *Oleo script swash caps*.
         The *Nunito* font is used for the main bulk of typography, with *Oleo script swash caps* being used on titles and on the landing page.
     * #### Landing Hello
         The first page to the portfolio is the landing hello title.
-Which is used to grab attention but also create the feeling of conversation.
+Which is used to grab attention but also create the feeling of conversation, from there they are directed down to the introduction section which continues the feeling of converstaion and reveals the navigations links around the site.
     * #### Imagery
         Logo created on Affinity designer is on the landing page and across the site in the navbar.
         An Image of the developer is also used on About Me to allow the user to put a face to the name.
+    * #### Navigation
+        The top nav bar is fixed in place to allow for quick access to the navigation links wherever the user is on the page.
     * #### Projects
         The projects page currently has existing websites that were not created by myself, they will be replaced once I have the projects to replace them with.
+    * #### About Me
+        I decided to add the "now you know" section towards the end of the development process as to allow the user to get me abit more.

 - ### Wireframes